| An Essay on

 sought in each district by detailed industry.
 This aspect is stressed in the

-The second part is devoted to the study of the economic
+introduction: The second part is devoted to the study of the economic

 situation of the principal industries; its purpose is to determine, in the value